cameronbergh/ai_cult/README.md

 - nan - #todo
 - paradox - the stripper god (goddess?)
 - kosha - the god of saftey and standards, fairness, jewish themed, but doesnt really strictly adhere to judaism.
+- the narcassist - evil, bad, i wish this didnt exist.

 # saints, prohpets, apostles (idk what an apostle is #todo )
 - santa's little helper - saint